-Minturn Wright is a founding partner at Shannon Mullins & Wright LLP where he primarily represents clients in real estate transactions and litigation matters.
+Minturn Wright is a founding partner at Shannon Mullins & Wright LLP where he primarily focuses his practice in Real Estate transactions and Litigation matters.

 Minturn’s two-plus decades of experience as a lawyer have been almost equally divided between real estate transfers and other transactions on the one hand, and litigation (principally real estate, tax appeals and tax sales, civil rights, and insurance defense) on the other.
 He also has had experience dealing with environmental issues, business entities (corporations, limited liability companies, and the like), and trademark issues, particularly licensing.

-In his years of practice, Minturn has worked at firms ranging from large international firms to small boutiques.
+Minturn has worked at firms ranging from large international firms to small boutiques.
 Most recently, he was at Rich Rosenthal Brincefield Manitta Dzubin & Kroeger, LLP, where he concentrated in real estate and business issues, and affiliated with a property tax consultancy, working against over-taxation.
-In addition, he has done pro bono work for a wide range of non-profit and governmental organizations, including the Natural Resources Defense Council, the Maryland Association of Historic District Commissions, Girls on the Run, and Cleveland & Woodley Park Village.
+In addition, he has done pro bono work for a wide range of non-profit and governmental organizations, including the Natural Resources Defense Council, the Maryland Association of Historic District Commissions, Girls on the Run, and a number of charitable foundations.

 Minturn earned a B.S. in biology and lettered in crew at Yale.
 He earned an M.S. in biology from the University of Southern California on the way to law school at U.S.C.
 His law dissertation concerned the ownership of Antarctica and its natural resources.
 After finishing law school, Minturn completed his graduate work, earning a Ph.D. in biology, also from U.S.C.
 His work centered around natural antibiotics from marine invertebrates and on the larvae of calcareous tubeworms.
 His scientific background enables him to understand many issues quickly and allows for creative approaches and thinking in his legal work.